Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 Following the takeovers Clague confidently proclaimed in 1969 that Hutchison was now the largest trading house in Hong Kong.
 The Financial Times described Clague as “one of Hong Kong’s most remarkable entrepreneurs” in 1974.
 He boasted, “I am Hong Kong’s Rock of Gibraltar”.

 Hutchison encountered cash flow problems in 1975 due to heavy losses at an Indonesian subsidiary, high-risk financial speculations and overpayment of directors.
-It was rescued by the Hongkong and Shanghai Bank (HSBC), who acquired a one third stake in the company.
-Clague was forced to relinquish his executive responsibilities.
+It was rescued by the Hongkong and Shanghai Bank (HSBC), who acquired a one third stake in the company for £15 million.
+The bank lent the money on the condition that Clague would relinquish his executive responsibilities.

 HSBC sold its stake to Li Ka-shing (born 1928) in 1979.